Djangolify/djexp/README.md

 ```bash
 $ python manage.py project_info
 ```
-This will create `django-project.json` file with models and views' information in project root directory.
+This will create `django-project.json` (file format may vary due to your choice) file with models' information in project root directory.

 ### Authors
 * [Orest Hopiak](https://github.com/OHopiak)